 North Yorkshire Community Safety Partnership Working with Individuals Vulnerable to Extremism in Education Settings (Practice Guidance)

-The Home Office e-learning training package on Prevent is available here.
-All staff should have completed this training.
+The Home Office e-learning training package on Introduction to the Prevent Duty is available here.
+All staff and governors should have completed this training.